 I think Dr. Haviland must be one connected with the coat of arms you spoke of.
 I find my father has a great idea of the splendour and aristocracy of the Doctor’s family.
 The Doctor he thinks, entered the army as surgeon and died while in the army.
 Aunt Tamar he says, lived many years after the Doctor’s death.

-Of course the Dr. Haviland he is referring to is Ebenezer (1742 - 1788, son of Thomas, son of Benjamin Haviland and Abigail Mott), owner of the Haviland Inn in Rye, NY (known by George Washington and John Adams, which now belongs to the Rye Historical Society).
+Of course the Dr. Haviland he is referring to is Ebenezer (1742 - 1788, son of Thomas, son of Benjamin Haviland and Abigail Mott), owner of the Haviland Inn in Rye, NY (known by George Washington and John Adams; and which now belongs to the Rye Historical Society).
 However we haven't found any record or trace of the Haviland Coat-of-Arms in that family either, and have wondered if one of his descendants has any knowledge of this, as the Haviland Inn and the family of Dr. Ebenezer Haviland is well researched.

-Many have purchased a so-called "Family Coats of Arms" online, but unfortunately this is a scam.
+Many have purchased a so-called "Family Coats of Arms" online, but unfortunately this is an information scam.
 The images that appear online associated with your surname are either fictional or they are Coats of Arms that had been awarded to specific Armigerous Bearers of England, Scotland, etc who had a surname that appears to be the same as yours.

 And so you may not even be related to the person to whom that Achievement belongs, let alone have a paternal descent from them, from eldest son to eldest son.
 There are many unrelated surnames of the same spelling.
 The Havilands, in fact, have fewer than most surnames.
 Our Y-DNA study has identified just a handful of separate genealogies with the Haviland surname, and a few might be unrelated due to adoption somewhere along their line.
+But a vast majority of Havilands and de Havillands are descended from the armorial family of de Havilland from Guernsey.

 Coats of Arms don't represent surnames.